AliceCengal/vandyvans-android/README.md

 * Install Google Play Services into your Maven repo
   - https://github.com/JakeWharton/gms-mvn-install
-  - This step requires Maven 3.1.1, so switched your version temporarily.
+  - This step requires Maven 3.1.1, so switch your version temporarily.
   - run the script with 7 appended to indicate that version should be installed.

           ./gms-mvn-install.sh 7